hipe/tmx/brazen/doc/issues/005-the-name-narrative.md

-     to build this we must know who the parent node is. to determine the parent node we will do string arithmetic on the leaf's fully qualified constant name (or ersatz same in the case of a proc proxy.) with this alongside the aforementioned cacheing and "hopping", we can derive the parent from the constant namespace.
+     to build this we must know who the parent node is. to determine the parent node we will do string arithmetic on the leaf's fully qualified constant name (or ersatz same in the case of a proc proxy.) with this alongside the aforementioned caching and "hopping", we can derive the parent from the constant namespace.

   3. that parent must itself respond to `name_function` by the time we